seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 \right]
 $$

 At this point we can use the result onto our pointcloud and align it to the world origin with z pointing up!
-The image below shows the original cloud in white, and the transformed cloud in blue.
+The image below shows the original cloud in green, and the transformed cloud in blue.

 ![world-frame](./world-frame.png)